-Time-loss Days Paid Time-loss Claims, Average at 6 and 18 Months ■ Non-COHE Avg TL days @ 6 mo per TL clm ■ COHE Avg TL days @ 6 mo per TL clm Non-COHE Avg Tl days @ 18 mo per TL clm COHE Avg Tl days @ 18 mo per TL clm
+Time-loss Days Paid

+Time-loss Claims, Average at 6 and 18 Months

+- Non-COHE Avg TL days @ 6 mo per TL clm COHE Avg TL days @ 6 mo per TL clm - Non-COHE Avg Tl days @ 18 mo per TL clm COHE Avg Tl days @ 18 mo per TL clm

-Note: The time-loss days paid measure requires one additional guarters lag than the resolution measure.
+Note: The time-loss days paid measure requires one additional quarters lag than the resolution measure.

-Provider Adoption of COHE Practices (Among Providers Treating in the Quarter)
+Provider Adoption of COHE Practices

+(Among Providers Treating in the Quarter)

-\ Provider adoption is measured for each provider clinic combination
+^{} Provider adoption is measured for each provider clinic combination

+Estimated Ultimate Accident Fund + Medical Aid Fund Incurred Cost per Claim (ex COVID-19)

+Methods:

-Methods: Resolution - Percent of Time-loss Claims at 6 and 18 months that are resolved.
+Resolution - Percent of Time-loss Claims at 6 and 18 months that are resolved.

 Method: Use the LDS paid-to-date table to identify claims for injury quarters limit to eval ages= 6(18) months.
-The percent resolved = N closed at 6(18) months N closed + N not closed at 6(18) months The time-loss group is currently defined using actuarial status codes 1-Fatal, 2-TPD 3-PPD, 4-TL, 5-Miscellaneous, 8-KOS.
+The percent resolved =

+N closed at 6(18) months

+N closed + N not closed at 6(18) months

+The time-loss group is currently defined using actuarial status codes 1-Fatal, 2-TPD 3-PPD, 4-TL, 5-Miscellaneous, 8-KOS.
 The All Claims group is identified using actuarial status codes 1 - 8.
-Important note: These resolution rates are not directly comparable with claims operational data. □ Time-loss - Average days paid at 6 and 18 months COHE vs. Non-COHE - Method: Divide groups into COHE/Non-COHE based on whether the initiating provider is a COHE provider.
+Important note: These resolution rates are not directly comparable with claims operational data.

+Time-loss - Average days paid at 6 and 18 months COHE vs. Non-COHE

+- Method: Divide groups into COHE/Non-COHE based on whether the initiating provider is a COHE provider.
 Sum the number of days paid on each claim at 6 and 18 months (used 180 and 540 days).
 LEP days are included in the count of time-loss days. - The average time-loss per claim was calculated as:

+Total days paid at 6 (or 18)months

+Number of claims in the injury quarter

-Total days paid at 6 (or 18)months The average days paid per-time-loss claim was calculated as:
+The average days paid per-time-loss claim was calculated as:

-Total days paid at 6 (or 18)months Provider Adoption of COHE Practices Number of claims in the injury artr with time - loss paid at 6(or 18) months Method: Aggregate data reported and documented in the COHE level reports.
+Total days paid at 6 (or 18)months

+Provider Adoption of COHE Practices

+Number of claims in the injury artr with time - loss paid at 6(or 18) months

+Method: Aggregate data reported and documented in the COHE level reports.
 Providers are counted in each distinct COHE/Provider Group/Comparison Group/Provider Name combination that they practice in.

+Best Practices:

-Best Practices: Complete ROA in 2 business days or less; Activity Prescription Form at first visit & when restrictions change; Contacting an employer when worker has restrictions; and Completing a Barriers to Return to Work Assessment when barriers exist.
+Complete ROA in 2 business days or less; Activity Prescription Form at first visit & when restrictions change; Contacting an employer when worker has restrictions; and Completing a Barriers to Return to Work Assessment when barriers exist.